 With this in mind there are three criteria for Computing teaching at KHS:

-- Create an environment in which all pupils enjoy Computing and feel they can do well in Computing.
+Create an environment in which all pupils enjoy computing and feel they can succeed in Computing.

 The computing faculty at KHS believe that if students develop perseverance, resilience and flow then they can develop a belief that they can do well in computing.
 This is best achieved by eliminating the misconception that computer science is too technical and difficult thus allowing our students to be able to push themselves and learn to enjoy the learning process despite the many challenges that they will encounter.